cbartram/kraken-api/README.md

 ### Packets & Reflection

-When the API starts it will dynamically get the latest version of the Packet Utils jar file and load the plugin.
-This plugin enables the API to use network packets to communicate directly with OSRS servers for an alternate way of interacting with the game client.
+When the API starts it will dynamically parse necessary client methods to determine which methods are used to send packets.
+These methods are then invoked via reflection to actually send client packets to the OSRS servers.
+This enables the API to use network packets to communicate directly with OSRS servers and facilitate automatic interactions with the game client.

-Most of the `Service` classes have two different methods for game interaction.
-There are standard interaction methods like `interact()` and there are reflection interaction methods which will always end with `reflect`.
-For example `wieldReflect()` will use reflection to wield the item instead of packets.

 The core packet logic was originally written and used by the Packet Utils plugin [found here](https://github.com/Ethan-Vann/PacketUtils/blob/master/src/main/java/com/example/Packets/BufferMethods.java).
-A good portion of the code has been re-written to follow best practices (using logs, factory pattern, removing redundant code, refactoring to an API instead of plugin, etc...) however, the functionality for client analysis and packet ops are sourced from the Packet Utils repository.
+A good portion of the code has been re-written to follow best practices (using logs, factory design pattern, removing redundant code, refactoring to an API instead of plugin, etc...) however, the functionality for client analysis and packet ops are sourced from the Packet Utils repository (credit to EthanVann and contributors on the repo for mapping obfuscated class names and packet logic).

 ### API Design & Methodology